nativewind/nativewind/apps/website/docs/overview/overview.md

 - Styling inheritance
 - Use the best rendering engine available

 React Native's StyleSheet system only provides static styles, with other features left for the user to implement.
-By using NativeWind you can focus on writing your system instead of building your own custom style system.
+By using NativeWind, you can focus on writing your system instead of building your own custom style system.

 On web, CSS already has all these features and is highly optimized.
-While on web NativeWind provides a compatibility layer between React Native and CSS.
+While on native mobile environments, NativeWind provides a compatibility layer between React Native and CSS.

 This is what makes NativeWind a universal style system - it allows you to use the same components with rich styles on all React Native platforms.